 Lottery gaming facility managers, racetrack gaming facility managers, and facility owner licensees would not be subject to civil, criminal, or administrative liability for actions taken under the bill, unless such actions were intentional, malicious, or wanton.
-The State would be required to indemnify the manager or licensee for expenses, losses, damages, and attorney fees arising from the performance of activities under the bill, and the the manager or licensee would have all the protection of the State under the Kansas Tort Claims Act.
 The sole remedy at law for persons claiming wrongful withholding of prizes would be an appeal to the Department of Administration.